 The Core 2 & 2.1 E-Rig: What Makes The 2.1 The Best Choice?

 The original ShenZhen Crossing Core E-Rig provided an easy, no-frills option for wax enthusiasts, at a fraction of the cost of traditional devices.
 To learn more about the original Core device for comparison, check out our Core E-rig review.
-But for now, were excited to break-down the many upgrades that were made to the original unit to get us where we are now, The Crossing Core 2.1, to see if the extra bucks are worth spending on the upgrade!
+But for now, we’re excited to break-down the many upgrades that were made to the original unit to get us where we are now, The Crossing Core 2.1, to see if the extra bucks are worth spending on the upgrade!

 First, its important to note why Shenzhen created the 2.1.
 The Core 2.0 and the 2.1 share many similarities but the one thing that makes them different is the 3D Atomizers that they both feature.
 The Core 2.1 features a non-rebuildable Atomizer, meaning that you won’t need to dismantle and put the atomizer back together as opposed to the Core 2.0 rebuildable atomizer which also comes with the need to purchase the tools necessary to work on the 2.0 Atomizer.